monodot/monodot-co-uk/_pages/about.md

 Hello!
 My name is Tom Donohue and this is my personal web site.
 I'm a blogger and tech generalist and I live in London.
 I'm interested in software, writing, and egg sandwiches.

-This website is to share the things I'm working on, my thoughts on side projects, and for random writings!
+This website is a place for me to share the things that I'm working on, my thoughts on side projects, and for random writings!

 Currently my main activities are: